-Connecting to databases outside the system directory:
+Connecting to databases outside the system directory

 You can also connect to databases in other directories (including subdirectories of the system directory) by specifying a relative or absolute path name to identify the database.
-The way you specify an absolute path is defined by the host operating system (see java.io.File.isAbsolute).
-You must specify a path for a database in a directory other than the system directory even if you have defined the derby.service property to have Derby boot the database automatically (see "derby.service" in Tuning Derby).
+The way you specify an absolute path is defined by the host operating system.